kragorg/dng/synopsis.md

 and dangerous burden to their quest, much to the alarm of his companions.

-Finally, on the eleventh day, they arrived.
+Then, on the eleventh day, they arrived.
 Their approach to Salsvault was heralded by an attack from the forewarned ice mephits, which the party dispatched with brutal efficiency.